glassnotes/Balthasar/README.md

 # Balthasar
-A Python package for generating and manipulating mutually unbiased bases.
-Balthasar is currently under development and is as a result may not be fully functional.
+A Python package for generating and manipulating mutually unbiased bases and various other related objects.
+Balthasar is currently under development and as a result may not be fully functional.
 If you find any bugs, don't hesitate to contact me at odimatte@uwaterloo.ca.

 ## Dependencies